edgarth-do/testme-01/README.md

 # testme-01
-This is another tyr to use github
+This is another try to use github